 I remember the night I came back from Bum La Pass, I was suffering from constant headache and loss of appetite.
 Stay healthy, choose a hotel with a heater (I do not mean centrally heated, good luck with finding one though!).
 I think regular shower is another thing which will help you in the brutalist cold.

 Also, keep in mind:

 The recent show down at Doklam area has rendered the place swarming with army tanks. there was a time when our car was the only civilian vehicle seen amid an endless army convoy!
 Without a doubt, it is to be accepted that the presence of army has helped grow tourism industry manifold.
-The roads, the viewing points and a confidence of safety(!).
+The roads, the viewing points and confidence of safety(!).
 I remember walking towards the China border at Bum La Maitreestall( a border called friendship place where fist fights can occur at best), and people shouting don’t go, “Gulli mar dega!” (they will shoot you)!
 An army man reassures, he is there, nothing will happen!

 [For the uninitiated, Indo Sino war took place in Arunachal Pradesh during 1964 where the Chinese troops came down to Tejpur area.
-The Chinese retreated, the wound and distrust remains.
+The Chinese retreated, the wound and distrust remain.
 If you understand Hindi, listen to Lata Mangeshkar’s “Ae Mere Watan Ke Logon” now.
 We grew up listening and performing on this song during school.}

 Once you have stopped being overwhelmed with army, and looking for more practical aspects of life, you will find ATMs are sparse too!
 Once you spot one, try and withdraw as much as you can.
 Thank State bank of India later.
 They operate in the high altitude of Tawang as well!